 No one has favorited this theater yet

 The Lyric Theatre was opened October 26, 1908.
+In 1933 it was remodeled to the plans of architect Banjamin Schlanger.
 I only knew the Lyric Theatre in its final years as an inner city “grind house”.
 Triple features for a 15 to 45-cent admission depending on the time of day, and ten cent hot dogs and five cent (alleged) lemonade at the concession stand.

 The Lyric Theatre was demolished in the early-1960’s and the property was used to build a printing plant for the Newark Evening News, which ironacally folded a very few years later.

 The Lyric Theatre was a great place to unwind after a day of shopping at Bambergers or Kresge’s or Klein’s, and a fast and cheap lunch at Grant’s next door or the Novelty Bar across the street.
 The Lyric Theatre would do capacity business when the first-run Paramount Newark next door would fill up and the Lyric Theatre reaped the benefits of the overflow.